emmylia18/finalproject_phylobio/README.md

 **Figure 6**: Pruned, unrooted amphibian tree of life, showing only the 18 species of interest (Pyron & Jetz, 2018)

+*Phylogenetic Methods*

+By combining the pruned *Plethodontidae* phylogeny with continuous trait data, I hoped to
+    *1. Map the evolution of scapula scalar data along the phylogeny
+    2. Use phylogenetic generalized least-squares analysis to determine the correlation between feeding mode and various scapula features.*

 ## Results